First Hawaiian Bank

 Bank Overview and History of First Hawaiian Bank

-First Hawaiian is a bank holding company that was founded in 1858 and is currently headquartered in Honolulu.
-It has 53 branches throughout the Hawaiian Islands, plus three in Guam and two in Saipan.
+First Hawaiian is a bank holding company that was founded in 1858 and headquartered in Honolulu.
+It has 49 branches throughout the Hawaiian Islands, plus three in Guam and two in Saipan.
 Customers have access to deposit accounts, investment options, wealth management, loans, credit cards and more.
+These offerings have helped First Hawaiian Bank rank in the Top 100 Banks of 2022 list by GOBankingRates.

 First Hawaiian Bank Products